Yandex Cloud

 gRPC API

-In the management console, you can set the backup start time when creating or updating a cluster.
+In the management console, you can set the backup start time when creating or updating the cluster.

-To set the backup start time, provide the required value in HH:MM:SS format in the --backup-window-start argument of the cluster update command:
+To set the backup start time, provide the appropriate value in HH:MM:SS format in the --backup-window-start argument of the cluster update command:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \